German Pancakes

 How to Make German Pancakes

-• Preheat the oven to 400 degrees F. You want to bake the oven in a hot oven so it can puff up!
+• Preheat the oven to 400 degrees F. You want to bake the giant pancake in a hot oven so it can puff up!

-• Put the butter in a 9×13-inch pan and place the pan in the oven until the butter is melted.
+• Melt the butter.
+Put the butter in a 9×13-inch pan and place the pan in the oven until the butter is melted.

-• Crack the eggs into a medium bowl.
+• Add the eggs.
+Crack the eggs into a medium bowl.
 Add the eggs, one at a time, and beat well in between each addition, this will make sure the German pancake is nice and fluffy!
 Alternatively, you can use a blender to blend all of the ingredients together.

-• Remove the pan from the oven and swirl it around so the butter evenly coats the bottom of the pan.
-Make sure the butter is hot when you pour in the butter.
+• Swirl the butter.
+Remove the pan from the oven and swirl it around so the butter evenly coats the bottom of the pan.
+Make sure the butter is hot when you pour in the batter.

 • Pour the batter slowly into the pan, in a figure 8, swirling motion, so the batter hits the hot butter.
 Don’t just pour it in in one spot.
 You have to swirl!

-The pancake fills a 9×13-inch pan, BUT because the pancake is so light and airy, it doesn’t feed a ton of people.
+• The pancake fills a 9×13-inch pan, BUT because the pancake is so light and airy, it doesn’t feed a ton of people.
 One pan typically serves 4-6 people.
-If you have a large crowd or a big family, I recommend making two pans.
+If you have a large crowd or a big family, I recommend doubling the recipe and making two large pancakes.

 German Pancake Toppings

 Now for the fun part, the toppings!
-We usually keep things simple and top our oven pancake with berries, whipped cream, maple syrup, and a dusting of confectioner’s sugar.
+We usually keep things simple and top our oven pancake with berries, whipped cream, maple syrup, and a sprinkle of confectioner’s sugar.

 Here are some other topping ideas!